 Cost of Attendance

-The Cost of Attendance is an estimate of your total education-related expenses while you are enrolled at Elmhurst College.
+The Cost of Attendance is an estimate of your total education-related expenses while you are enrolled at Elmhurst University.

 Cost of attendance can vary by a student’s level (undergraduate vs. graduate) and living circumstances (on campus vs. off campus vs. commuting from home) and typically includes:

 - Tuition and mandatory fees: same rate for in-state or out-of-state students; charged based on your enrollment (full-time, part-time, etc.)

 - Room and board: allowance based on the student’s living circumstance (on-campus/off-campus/commuting) and expenses for food and utilities